Kateryna Volodko: 2009: US Open quarterfinal

 Bondarenko began her season at the Brisbane International.
-She lost in the first round to second seed and eventual champion Victoria Azarenka 0–6, 2–6.
+She lost in the first round to second seed and eventual champion Victoria Azarenka.
 Next, she played at the Hobart International.
 She lost in the first round to world No. 57, Magdaléna Rybáriková.
 In doubles, Bondarenko partnered with her sister Alona.
-They reached the final which they lost to Gisela Dulko/Flavia Pennetta, 2–6, 6–7.
-At the Australian Open, Bondarenko upset ninth seed Agnieszka Radwańska in the first round, 7–6, 4–6, 6–1.
-In the second round, she beat world No. 90, Lourdes Domínguez Lino, 7–5, 7–5.
-In the third round, she lost to 22nd seed Zheng Jie, 2–6, 2–6.
+They reached the final which they lost to Gisela Dulko/Flavia Pennetta, in two sets.
+At the Australian Open, Bondarenko upset ninth seed Agnieszka Radwańska in the first round.
+In the second round, she beat world No. 90, Lourdes Domínguez Lino.
+In the third round, she lost to 22nd seed Zheng Jie, in straight sets.

 2012: Retirement from tennis

 Bondarenko started off her 2012 season by playing doubles at Hobart.
-Partnering with Anastasia Rodionova, she defeated Shuko Aoyama/Irina Falconi in the first round, 6–2, 0–6, [10–6].
-In the quarterfinals, they upset top seeds Lucie Hradecká/Anabel Medina Garrigues, 7–6, 3–6, [10–6].
+Partnering with Anastasia Rodionova, she defeated Shuko Aoyama/Irina Falconi in the first round.
+In the quarterfinals, they upset top seeds Lucie Hradecká/Anabel Medina Garrigues.
 In the semifinals, they lost to third seeds Chuang Chia-jung/Marina Erakovic in the super tie-breaker.
 Bondarenko next participated at the Australian Open.
 In the first round, she lost to world No. 66, Vania King.

 She played for Ukraine in the Fed Cup tie against Italy.
 She lost both of her matches to Sara Errani and Francesca Schiavone.
 Italy defeated Ukraine 3–2.
-Seeded sixth for qualifying at the Qatar Open, she qualified beating Alizé Lim and 13th seed Casey Dellacqua, in straight sets, respectively.
-In the first round, she beat fellow qualifier Vera Dushevina, 7–5, 6–2 before she went over world No. 23, Flavia Pennetta, 6–4, 6–2.
-In the third round, Bondarenko lost to world No. 31, Monica Niculescu, 6–7, 4–6.
-Playing qualifying at Dubai, she was beaten in the second round of qualifying by Aleksandra Wozniak, 6–7, 6–3, 6–1.
-Seeded second for qualifying at Indian Wells, Bondarenko lost in the first round of to Paula Ormaechea, 6–7, 4–6.
-Seeded top in qualifying at Miami, she defeated Mirjana Lučić in the final round of qualifying, 4–6, 6–2, 6–4.
-In the first round, she beat fellow qualifier Urszula Radwańska, 3–6, 7–6, 6–4.
-In the second round, she lost to 20th seed Daniela Hantuchová in a tough match, 7–6, 2–6, 6–7.
+Seeded sixth for qualifying at the Qatar Ladies Open, she qualified beating Alizé Lim and 13th seed Casey Dellacqua, in straight sets, respectively.
+In the first round, she beat fellow qualifier Vera Dushevina, before she went over world No. 23, Flavia Pennetta.
+In the third round, Bondarenko lost to world No. 31, Monica Niculescu.
+Playing qualifying at Dubai, she was beaten in the second round of qualifying by Aleksandra Wozniak.
+Seeded second for qualifying at Indian Wells, Bondarenko lost in the first round to Paula Ormaechea.
+Seeded top in qualifying at Miami, she defeated Mirjana Lučić in the final round of qualifying.
+In the first round, she beat fellow qualifier Urszula Radwańska.
+In the second, she lost to 20th seed Daniela Hantuchová in a tough three-set match.